gravi-ctrl/homelab-blueprint/README.md

 The server manages its own SSL certificates, issues them via a local CA, and deploys them to the reverse proxy automatically.
 Scheduled tasks run through a custom Telegram wrapper, so failures are never silent.
 If a job crashes and dumps a massive log, the wrapper sends a summary to your phone and saves the full output locally.

-The server snapshots its own state daily—scripts, crontabs, package lists—and commits everything to Git.
+The server snapshots its own state daily: scripts, crontabs, package lists, etc, and commits everything to Git.
 Once a week, a verified age-encrypted archive captures the entire stack, ready to restore a wiped machine in under an hour.

 The result: the server largely runs itself, and when something does go wrong, you already know about it before you notice.